 Office Timeline will automatically turn your MS Project data into a Swimlane slide that you can customize and manage effortlessly.

-Quick tip: Whenever your plan in MS Project changes, you can click Sync on the Office Timeline ribbon to quickly update your Swimlane slide as well.
+Quick tip: Whenever your plan in MS Project changes, you can click Refresh Data on the Office Timeline ribbon to quickly update your Swimlane slide as well.

 If you want to import milestones from Project, remember to make sure their duration is set to 0 days or that they are specifically marked as Milestones – otherwise, Office Timeline will import them as tasks by default.

 - The records in your Project file don't have to be arranged by Swimlane name.
-You can order them in any other way - when importing the .mpp file, all tasks and milestones with the same Swimlane name will be placed in the same lane, while those that have the field empty will be placed directly on the timeband.
+You can order them in any other way - when importing the .mpp file, all tasks and milestones with the same Swimlane name will be placed in the same lane, while those that have the field empty will be linked directly to the timescale.

 II) How to import Sub-swimlanes from Project (Pro+ Edition feature)